 A key concern for research undertaken using Australian patient records is personal data privacy.
-In line with the Department of Health’s Data Access and Release Policy, there is commitment to unlock the greatest possible public value through better research use of datasets.
-This means that the department may make patient health records available to researchers if done so in an appropriately de-identified and confidentialised form.
+In line with the Department of Health’s Data Access and Release Policy, there is a commitment to unlocking the greatest possible public value through better use of datasets in research.
+This means that the department may make patient health records available to researchers.
+This must be done so in an appropriately confidential, de-identified form.

-The challenge for Agile Digital with partners at Gulanga Group and Vault Systems was how the Health department can realise benefits to the community without risking data breaches nor the re-identifying of de-identified patient data.
+The challenge for Agile Digital with partners at Gulanga Group and Vault Systems was how the Health department can still benefit the community without risking data breaches or the re-identifying of patient data.

-- ensure metadata, networks, management systems and security operations will be maintained in Australia by staff vetted by the Australian Government to appropriate security clearance.
+- Ensure metadata, networks, management systems and security operations will be maintained in Australia by staff vetted by the Australian Government with appropriate security clearance.

-- demonstrate how all upload, view and analyse accesses of datasets will be recorded (notarised) in perpetuity.
+- Demonstrate how each upload, view and access of datasets will be recorded (notarised) permanently.

 The key insight was to avoiding distributing bulk data to health researchers.
-Rather we can provide a powerful data science lab environment to bring researchers to the data.
-By automatically notarising all data access and data science experiments on public blockchains, we ensure an indelible trail in support of audit and scientific publishing.
+Instead, we created a powerful data science lab environment that brings researchers to the data.
+By automatically notarising all data access and data science experiments on public blockchains, we have ensured a trail of information that supports an audit and scientific publishing.
 The engineering approach was to:

-- secure the entire solution in ASD-certified Government cloud infrastucture (by Vault Systems).
+- Secure the entire solution in ASD-certified Government cloud infrastructure (by Vault Systems).

-The Secure Health Data Research & Analytics Platform was awarded ACT’s Big Data Innovation of the Year in 2018 for its ability to assist in public health research whilst maintaining patient privacy.
+The Secure Health Data Research & Analytics Platform was awarded ACT’s Big Data Innovation of the Year in 2018.
+The award was for its ability to assist in public health research whilst maintaining patient privacy.
 The platform went on to win a Merit Award at the Australian Information Industry Association’s (AIIA) National iAwards.

 In the Media…

 - Australian Department of Health using blockchain for medical research records